juliendorra/fogline-game/readme.md

 ## 🎯 Objective

-Capture your opponent’s **Headquarters (HQ)** or eliminate all their movable units.
+Capture your opponent’s **Mobile Command** or eliminate all their other movable units.
 Outsmart your opponent with timing, terrain, and tactical reveals.

 ---